Dee Snider: 2010–2019

+2020–present

 On May 27, 2021, Snider announced his new upcoming solo album Leave A Scar.
 He also released the single "I Gotta Rock (Again)" which he described as the "driving motivation" and "starting gun for this album".
 Leave A Scar will be produced by Jamey Jasta, the lead singer of the band Hatebreed, with mixing and mastering done by Nick Bellmore.
 The album features guest appearances by Cannibal Corpse's singer Corpsegrinder on the track "Time To Choose".
 Music videos were released for the songs "I Gotta Rock (Again)", "Down But Never Out", and "Time To Choose".
 The album was released on July 30, 2021.

+In 2023, Snider competed in season nine of The Masked Singer as "Doll".
+After besting George Wendt as "Moose" and Christine Quinn of Selling Sunset as "Scorpio" on "'80s Night", he was eliminated on "WB Movie Night".
+Snider also did "We're Not Gonna Take It" as an encore.